Political positions of Pete Buttigieg: Foreign policy and national security

 Buttigieg has said that he believes the 2001 U.S. invasion of Afghanistan following the September 11 attacks was justified but now supports withdrawing American troops from the region with a maintained intelligence presence.
-He is a committed supporter of Israel, favors a two-state solution to the Israeli–Palestinian conflict, and disapproves of Israeli prime minister Benjamin Netanyahu's comments in support of applying Israeli law in Jewish settlements in the West Bank.
+In the past, he was a committed supporter of Israel, however, after the developments in the Gaza War, he has repeatedly criticized Israel and called for an end of the war.
+He favors a two-state solution to the Israeli–Palestinian conflict, and disapproves of Israeli prime minister Benjamin Netanyahu's comments in support of applying Israeli law in Jewish settlements in the West Bank.

 Regarding the 2019 Venezuelan presidential crisis, Buttigieg told HuffPost as a supporter of free and fair elections, he is amenable to potential sanctions but not a military intervention.
 On June 11, 2019, Buttigieg said: "We will remain open to working with a regime like the Kingdom of Saudi Arabia for the benefit of the American people.
 But we can no longer sell out our deepest values for the sake of fossil fuel access and lucrative business deals."
 Buttigieg supports ending U.S. support for Saudi Arabia in Saudi Arabia's war in Yemen.

 Buttigieg has condemned China for its mass detention of ethnic Uyghurs in Xinjiang, calling it a "a shocking, merciless campaign to erase the religious and ethnic identity of millions" that the U.S. should stand against.
 He criticized Trump's decision to withdraw U.S. troops from Syria, which critics say gave Turkey the green light to launch its military offensive against Syrian Kurds.

 In 2019, Buttigieg said he was "troubled" by President Obama's 2017 decision to commute the sentence of Chelsea Manning, who was convicted of disclosing classified documents to WikiLeaks.
 He also gave a mixed evaluation of Edward Snowden's disclosure of classified information, saying, "we've learned things about abuses and that one way or another that needed to come out" he further stated "the way for that to come out is through Congressional oversight, not through a breach of classified information".

+Gun control

+Buttigieg is a strong advocate for gun control, he supports implementing stricter regulations on firearms to address gun violence in the United States.
+He has called for universal background checks, a ban on assault weapons, and "red flag" laws that allow for the temporary removal of firearms from individuals deemed a risk to themselves or others.
+Buttigieg emphasizes the importance of closing loopholes in gun sales, such as those at gun shows and online, which often bypass standard background checks.
+While advocating for these measures, he also respects the Second Amendment but argues that common-sense reforms are necessary to ensure public safety.
+During his 2020 presidential campaign, Buttigieg proposed the creation of a national gun licensing system, requiring individuals to obtain a license before purchasing firearms, which would include background checks, safety training, and regular renewals.